sanjayankur31/ankursinha.in/content/this-is-not-a-rant.rst

 I'm very disappointed with the response to the Local Contacts scheme[3].
 It was supposed to be India-centric, but more foreigners have signed up than Indians!
-The mail was sent out to the -india and freemedia mailing lists, and I have, therefore, received more help from the freemedia mailing list here!
+The mail was sent out to the -india and free-media mailing lists, and I have, therefore, received more help from the free-media mailing list here!
 Out of the entire list of 31 Indian Ambassadors, only \*2\* have signed up (that is \*one\* person other than me).
-Some of us are in the free media program, other than that, no one seems interested.
+Some of us are in the free-media program, other than that, no one seems interested.
 Please contribute.
 Spreading Fedora is the \*main\* duty of an ambassador.
 If you're not doing this, what are you doing?
 It's an earnest request.

-I'd also like to remind you that in spite of repeated requests for help on the freemedia front to the India list, we still have very few active contributors there.
+I'd also like to remind you that in spite of repeated requests for help on the free-media front to the India list, we still have very few active contributors there.